 16. Don’t waste your money on ATM fees

-If you need cash, you’re better off using a debit card like the one offered by the Schwab Bank High Yield Investor Checking® Account, which refunds ATM-operator fees and doesn’t charge a foreign exchange transaction fee when you use the Schwab Bank Visa® Platinum debit card that is included with your checking account.
+If you need cash, you’re better off using a debit card that refunds ATM-operator fees and doesn’t charge a foreign exchange transaction fee.

 17. Take advantage of the strong U.S. dollar